apache/spark/docs/apache-airflow/upgrading-to-2.rst

 .. warning::
     Breaking change

+    Previously we were using two versions of the UI:
+        - non-RBAC UI
+        - Flask App Builder RBAC UI

-    Previously we were using two versions of UI, which were hard to maintain as we need to implement/update the same feature in both versions.
-With this release we have removed the older UI in favor of Flask App Builder RBAC UI.
-No need to set the
+    This was difficult to maintain, because it meant we had to implement/update features in two places.
+With this release, we have removed the older UI in favor of the Flask App Builder RBAC UI, reducing a huge maintenance burden.
-    RBAC UI explicitly in the configuration now as this is the only default UI.
-We did it to avoid the huge maintenance burden of two independent user interfaces
+    There is no longer a need to set the RBAC UI explicitly in the configuration, as it is the only default UI.

+    If you previously used non-RBAC UI, you have to switch to the new RBAC-UI and create users to be able to access Airflow's webserver.
+For more details on CLI to create users see :doc:`cli-and-env-variables-ref`

 Please note that that custom auth backends will need re-writing to target new FAB based UI.